josecatalani/palqee-sfe-test/README.md

 ## Bugs

-For some reason, swapi always returns `hasPreviousPage = false`, so our pagination just move forward.
-I couldn't find a solution for this, but the codebase is prepare to handle the right response for `hasPreviousPage`
+For some reason, swapi always returns `hasPreviousPage = false`, so our pagination just moves forward.
+I couldn't find a rapid solution for this.
+I've removed the logic to hide the `Go to previous page` button to the table to be usable.